KCSAURAV/Makefile/README.md

     make -f MAKEFILE // Use name "MAKEFILE"

+NOTES:

 Touch will create an empty file without modification in compiling Or if it already has a file it will update

-touch dummyfile // will create it
+    touch dummyfile // will also create it

 rm dummyfile

-rm *.o //will delete all .o files
+rm *.o // will delete all .o files

-make main.o //will only create make.o
+make main.o // will only create make.o

-else make command will compile the first object demo.
+else make command will compile the first object demo

 make clean // will delete object files